Vincit/multi-user-test-runner/README.md

 has to have a constructor with following format:
 `CustomRunner(Class<?> clazz, UserIdentifier creatorIdentifier, UserIdentifier userIdentifier)`.

+### Custom Runner Classes

+When creating runner class it is important to note that `AbstractUserRoleIT.loginAsUser()` method has to be called *before* calling the test method and *after* `@Before` methods.
+This will enable creating users in `@Before` methods so that they can be used as creators.

+`RunnerDelegate` class contains helper methods for creating custom runner class.
+Most of time the `RunnerDelegate` class methods can be just call throughs from the custom runner to the delegate.

 ## Default Exception

 By default `IllegalStateException` is expected as the exception that is thrown on failure.
-Other exceptions are ignored by the runner. `MultiUserTestConfig` annotation can be used to change the default exception class for a test class.
+Other exceptions are ignored by the runner and will be handled normally by the test method.
+`MultiUserTestConfig`  annotation can be used to change the default exception class for a test class.
 The annotation is  inherited so it can be added to a configured base class to reduce boilerplate code.

 The other options to change the expected class are to do it in `@Before` method or in the test method itself.
 This can be achieved by calling `authentication().setExpectedException()` method.

+## Creating Custom Users

+In order to use custom users with `@TestUsers` annotation it is possible to create users in JUnit's `@Before` methods.
+Other method is to use a library like DBUnit to create the users to database before the test method.

 # Assertions